snfagora/map_civic_opportunity/README.md

 ### Supplemenatary materials

+* Table S1 (manually created codebook)

-* Table S2 Performance results for individual binary classifiers.
-The final models used were ensemble models that combined Lasso and XGBoost models.
+* [Table S2 Performance results for individual binary classifiers.
+The final models used were ensemble models that combined Lasso and XGBoost models]

+* [Table S3 Performance results for classifiers are pooled by models and metrics]

 * Table S4.
 Number of organizations in each category labeled by their availability of website data and IRS tax return data.